In-patient luxury rehab center in Thailand

 How does Intermittent explosive disorder affect a person’s physical health?

-Individuals suffering from getting mad over little things disorder are more likely to suffer from coronary heart disease, stroke, hypertension, diabetes, back and/or neck pain, arthritis, ulcers, chronic pain, and headaches.
-According to a study from Health Psychology, intermittent explosive disorder is a risk factor for serious physical health outcomes.
+Intermittent explosive disorder affects a person’s physical health by causing various physical health problems.
+Individuals suffering from intermittent explosive disorder are highly exposed to risks of coronary heart disease, stroke, hypertension, diabetes, back and/or neck pain, arthritis, ulcers, chronic pain, and headaches.
+A study published in Healthy Psychology by a team of professors from various institutions across the U.S. further adds that intermittent explosive disorder is a risk factor for serious physical health outcomes.

 What is the relation between Intermittent explosive disorder and childhood trauma?

-The relation between intermittent explosive disorder and childhood trauma is that the latter is a major risk factor for developing recurrent aggressive outbursts in adulthood.
-Childhood trauma is strongly associated with anger disorders, a study from Psychiatry Research confirms.
+The relationship between intermittent explosive disorder and childhood trauma is that the latter is a major risk factor for developing recurrent aggressive outbursts in adulthood.
+A study on the relationship between childhood exposure to trauma and intermittent explosive disorder published in Psychiatry Research confirms that childhood trauma is strongly associated with anger disorders.

 Children learn and develop interpersonal relationships and how to process and manage their emotions properly.
 Trauma in childhood disrupts this process.
-As a result, the affected children don’t learn to manage their emotions or respond to negative stimuli in a healthy manner.
-They also don’t develop the communication skills necessary for interpersonal relationships.
+Consequently, affected children struggle with managing their emotions or responding to negative stimuli in a healthy manner.
+They may also lack the communication skills necessary for interpersonal relationships.